TamilYazhiniS/Codealpha-music-playlist/README.md

 # Codealpha-music-playlist
+🎵 Music Player built using HTML, CSS, and JavaScript.
-A basic music playlist using html,css and javascript.
+A simple and responsive music player with play, pause, and progress controls.
+Web-based music player featuring audio playback and album cover display.